 - Nearly 1,500 employees in Bermuda.

 Education & Training

 ABIR looks for opportunities to educate students, future employees, policymakers and others about our industry and the contributions that insurance and reinsurance make to both the local and global economy.
 ABIR actively supports and participates in the Bermuda Careers Fair for local high school students and writes and produces educational materials that links school subjects directly with job career paths in our industry.
 Additionally, ABIR supports the educational and training initiatives of both the Bermuda Insurance Institute and the Bermuda Foundation for Insurance Studies by hosting student interns for lectures and presentations on various topics related to our industry.
 Finally, ABIR also presents to visiting risk management undergraduate and graduate students from overseas universities such as the University of Georgia Terry College of Business and the University of Hartford as well as reinsurance educational programs developed by the Reinsurance Association of America.

-If you see your favourite school subject on this list (and they’re almost all there, right?), you can challenge yourself to prepare for one of the many careers in the insurance and reinsurance world, and be one of the industry’s new, up-and-coming professionals.
+If you see your favorite school subject on this list, challenge yourself to prepare for one of the many careers in the insurance and reinsurance world, and be one of the industry’s new, up-and-coming professionals.

-You can make a start by browsing our fact sheets, discover the jobs that suit you, and learn more about the post-secondary paths to an exciting future in a successful and respected industry, in Bermuda and internationally.
+You can make a start by browsing our fact sheet, discovering jobs that suit you, and learning more about the post-secondary paths to an exciting future in a successful and respected industry, in Bermuda and internationally.

 One Bermudiana Road